maxwell-k/cattle/README.rst

 Background
 ----------

-I have used a Chromebook as my main personal computer since buying an Acer C720 in 2014.
+I have used a `Chromebook` as my main personal computer since buying an Acer `C720` in 2014.
 Chrome OS provides an up to date browser and a pleasant command line interface.
-I love that Chromebooks have become a ubiquitous Linux laptop available on the high-street_; and if I break one it can easily be replaced.
+I love that `Chromebooks` have become a ubiquitous Linux laptop available on the high-street_; and if I break one it can easily be replaced.

-Originally I used a Gentoo linux ``chroot``, which required a lot of time to update.
+Originally I used a Gentoo Linux ``chroot``, which required a lot of time to update.
 After attending a talk_ that used the cattle vs pets metaphor_, I started this project - the aim is an easily set-up environment for my day to day computing.